 In short, DLSS lets you run games at higher resolutions and higher framerates for free.

 Though each individual game required “training” first on NVIDIA’s end, once NVIDIA’s AI could successfully recognize low-quality frames and use those to generate high-quality copies, by turning DLSS on, gamers had a lot more control over their experience.
-If you want to run a game at higher graphical settings or resolutions but are unsatisfied with the performance, DLSS lets you render your game at a lower resolution, getting the performance benefit of doing so, but can output a much higher-quality image.,
+If you want to run a game at higher graphical settings or resolutions but are unsatisfied with the performance, DLSS lets you render your game at a lower resolution, getting the performance benefit of doing so.
+It can output a much higher quality image.

 Version 2.0 of DLSS refined the technique’s application.
 The higher-quality images generated are even more detailed than before, and on the backend, NVIDIA has moved to a game-agnostic system, so every individual game doesn’t need to be tested and trained before DLSS can be implemented.
 With DLSS 2.0 came some customization of the feature itself: instead of choosing between On and Off, you can pick between Quality, Balanced, and Performance modes, which offer upscaling from a variety of resolutions.